alexandervrs/Discord-Bot/README.md

 9. If Discord bot still fails to run please make sure you have nodejs installed and the discord.js & sqlite3 modules

+* You will need to have a MySQL server for the user data read/write to work

 **Hosting your Bot with Heroku**